s3yi/my-sniperbot/README.md

   After deploying contract , copy the contract address and paste it in ".env" file

-  Then run node BscSniper.js in your terminal, you will newly launched tokens awaiting to be sniped
+  Then run node BscSniper.js in your terminal, you will see newly launched tokens awaiting to be sniped

 in summary:
 STEP 1: DEPLOY CONTRACT (Remix)